Graduateshotline

 How is the GRE General Test scored?

-Is it necessary to have an ETS Account?
+Is it necessary to have an ETS account?

 Will a partial credit be awarded in the multiple-choice multiple-answer questions?